 The risk assessment for offshore facilities, e.g., OREI starts in the project phase which, through the location, design and layout of the facility, aims to reduce the safety risks as much as technically possible and economically viable.

-The initial risk assessment is an overall assessment based on the present knowledge of the project and of the maritime environment (including vessel movements and future scenarios).
-Subsequently, the risk assessment has to be updated as the detail of the project is further developed.
+The initial risk assessment is an overall assessment based on the present knowledge of the project and of the maritime environment (including vessel movements and future scenarios) or taking into account worst-case scenarios for the detailed lay-out.
+It is essential that the risk assessment is updated as the detail of the project is further developed.

 Risk Assessment

 The assessment of the risk of major hazards should be in accordance with Guideline 1018, and follow recognised methods for risk assessment e.g. the IALA risk management toolbox or the IMO adopted Formal Safety Assessment methodology (FSA).
-Coastal States are obliged to provide Aids to Navigation in accordance with the volume of traffic and the degree of Risk.
+Coastal States are obliged to provide Aids to Navigation in accordance with the volume of traffic and the degree of risk.

-A structured and systematic risk assessment methodology like PAWSA (which is part of IALA’s Risk Management Toolbox, see [Guideline 1018]) or FSA can be used to assist:
+A structured and systematic risk assessment methodology like PAWSA (which is part of IALA’s Risk Management Toolbox, see [Guideline on risk assessment]) or FSA can be used to assist:

 In the identification of risks introduced by the facility;